Nassau County LLC Publication Costs & Fees: 2026 Guide

 What if a Nassau County newspaper refuses my LLC ad?

-Some newspapers aren't currently accepting LLC ads even if designated.
-The County Clerk can provide updated information on which designated newspapers are accepting ads, or you can call newspapers directly to confirm before publishing.
+Some newspapers aren't currently accepting LLC ads even if historically designated.
+The County Clerk can provide updated information on which designated newspapers are accepting ads.
+This is one reason we recommend calling the clerk at (516) 571-2660 before starting DIY publication—or letting LLC Publishers handle it.

 Key Takeaways